65-Year-Old Starting on Elliptical

 According to the WHO, regular exercise can reduce the risk of hip fracture by about 40%.

 The World Health Organization says that a sedentary lifestyle is among the ten leading causes of disability and death.

 On the other hand, exercise, even gentle, can increase your lifespan by about three to five years.

 If you want to live longer, try using an elliptical today.
 Age should never stop you from gaining the protection you need to live a longer life.

 Gain More Confidence

-People who exercise during their senior years are said to show improvements in balance and functional reach and to have a lower fear of falling.
+People who exercise during their senior years are said to show improved balance and functional reach and have a lower fear of falling.

 This means that exercise allows people to gain more confidence in themselves.

 Is It Safe for Adults to Work Out Using an Elliptical?

 Most adults 65 or older can safely exercise.
 Even people with chronic illnesses like high blood pressure, heart disease, arthritis, and diabetes can work out safely.